CsarRamos/mosaicoextras/README.md

 * This extension integrates the [Toolbar Configurator for Mosaico](https://github.com/ginkgostreet/com.ginkgostreet.mosaicotoolbarconfig) in CiviCRM.

+* GUI Toolbar Configurator for Mosaico in CiviCRM.
+This tool allows an admin user to edit the settings of the tinymceConfigFull i.e. Mosaico Full Toolbar configuration by entering a list of plugins and buttons into text fields on the Mosaico settings screen.
+This extension does not allow changes to be made to the tinymceConfig configuration, which is the standard/base configuration used for headings, etc.

-## New plugin
+## Mosaico toolbar plugin

-* Mailto: Added new tool in mosaico toolbar to create mailto with cc, content and body.
-(Disabled by default)
+* Added new tool called "mailto" in mosaico toolbar to create mailto with cc, content and body.
+(Disabled in toolbar by default)

+## Mosaico delete template permission

+* Grants the necessary API permissions to delete mosaico templates without "CiviCRM: administer CiviCRM" permission